TinoRabe/Blog-Netlify/site/content/post/powerapps-portals-project-ramp-up-provisioning-licensing.md

 * **PowerApps Portal**: PowerApps environment **without** Dynamics 365 model-driven apps
 * **Dynamics 365 Portal**: PowerApps environment **with** a Dynamics 365 model-driven apps

-In this first post, I have not written about a third option for a new Portal implementation.
+In this first post regarding templates, I have not written about a third option for any new Portal implementation.
 [That is the Community edition of Portals.](https://github.com/Adoxio/xRM-Portals-Community-Edition)

 The Community edition of Portals is an open-source version of the Portal framework.
 Historically, Microsoft was kind to publish a certain version (v8.x) of the framework after Adxstudio was acquired and the framework was made available as an add-on application to your Dynamics 365 environment.
 Naturally, the framework for Dynamics 365 Portals has evolved since then, but the Community edition shall not be forgotten in any of your considerations.
-So if you are looking to get your hands on the framework and maybe host it locally / on Azure, you can absolutely do that.
+So if you are looking to get your hands on the framework and maybe host it on Azure, you can absolutely do that.
 The Community edition comes wit a MIT license.
 Still pay attention to potential hosting costs, so your calculation of running costs is accurate.

 Ok, let's have a look at the different pricing models for PowerApps Portals by Microsoft.
 I am counting Dynamics 365 Portals into that same bucket, as frontiers are blending and the actual product (= provisioned Portal) does not differ from one another in functionality).